ecoseller/ecoseller/docs/_docs/programming/programming.md

 ### User
 ![User model](../../images/models_user.png)

+Above is the diagram of the `User` model with its main relations to other models.
+The model is defined in `backend/core/user/models.py` file.
+In ecoseller, we replaced default django `User` model with our own `User` model in order to have more control over it.
+You can see that it has 2 abstract models as its parents: `AbstractBaseUser` and `PermissionsMixin`:
+* `AbstractBaseUser` is a django abstract model that provides basic user functionality
+* `PermissionsMixin` is a django abstract model that provides permissions functionality.

+Another authorozation related models are `Group` and `Permission` models.
+They are django models that are used for authorization purposes. `Group` model is used to group users into units, while `Permission` model is used to define permissions for users.
+More on how we handle user authorization can be found in [Authorization](../../administration/authorization) section.
+Next important relation is to `Address` model.
+It is used to store user's address.
+As we can see, there is also a connection to `ShippingInfo` and `BillingInfo`, which are used during checkout process, to store user's shipping and billing information.
+The last relation is to `Cart` model, which binds user to his cart.

 ## Authorization
 As mentioned in [Authorization](../../administration/authorization) section, ecoseller uses roles and permissions to restrict access to certain parts of the application.